junxit/us-congress-bills-109/metadata.md

 - 2005-11-16 — Mr. Gohmert moved to suspend the rules and pass the bill, as amended.
 - 2005-11-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10319-10320)
 - 2005-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10319-10320)
+- 2005-11-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2006-02-16 — Committee on Energy and Natural Resources.
+Hearings held.
+- 2006-03-15 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2006-04-20 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici under authority of the order of the Senate of 04/07/2006 without amendment.
+With written report No. 109-244.
+- 2006-04-20 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici under authority of the order of the Senate of 04/07/2006 without amendment.
+With written report No. 109-244.
+- 2006-04-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 406.
+- 2006-09-29 — Message on Senate action sent to the House.
+- 2006-09-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10536)
+- 2006-09-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10536)
+- 2006-10-02 — Presented to President.
+- 2006-10-02 — Presented to President.
+- 2006-10-13 — Became Public Law No: 109-340.
+- 2006-10-13 — Became Public Law No: 109-340.
+- 2006-10-13 — Signed by President.
+- 2006-10-13 — Signed by President.